Location: Arlington, Virginia, United States

 - Skilled in oral and written communication which enable the contractor to ensure facts, ideas, and instructions in a succinct and organized manner to advise and otherwise interact with other Office members on staff actions, reports, tasks, office correspondence and the use of automated office equipment, and with managers and others external to the Office with whom business is conducted or operational requirements are discussed.

-- Possess a mastery of basic concepts, principles, and practices of a Program Analyst that enables the incumbent to understand the wide range of State Department office duties.
+- Possess a mastery of basic concepts, principles, and practices of a Program Analyst that enables the incumbent to have an understanding of the wide range of State Department office duties.

 None required for this position